 - Orthotic Assessment.

-- Consult with your specialist regarding the procedure.
+- Consult with your specialist regarding the procedure (if required).

 In some instances the surgical procedure will result in large structural & functional changes (eg: ankle fusion or bunionectomy).
-These procedures can often lead to pain and/or dysfunction occurring in other areas due to the increased load on these structures.
-There are a number of ways in which we are able to limit the biomechanical impact these procedures have on the musculoskeletal system (eg: footwear and/or custom foot orthoses).
+These procedures can often lead to pain and/or dysfunction occurring in other areas due to the increased load on these other structures after surgical intervention.
+There are a number of ways in which we are able to limit the biomechanical impact these procedures have on the musculoskeletal system (eg: exercise therapies, footwear and/or custom foot orthoses).

 In some instances a patient’s pain and function may improve whilst undergoing ‘Pre-hab’, this may lead to delaying or removing the need for surgical intervention.